-OAI 2.0 uses Solr for all indexing of content.
+OAI 2.0 uses the Solr data source by default.

 The Solr index can be updated at your convenience, depending on how fresh you need the information to be.
 Typically, the administrator sets up a nightly cron job to update the Solr index from the SQL database.